ItsTiz/PPS-24-sgp/docs/report/4_detailed_design/model/vuksan/physics.md

 - Progress is made along the `currentSector` in which the car is traveling on.
 - `Tire`s are degraded, fuel level is decreased.

-In the case of the current implementation of `RacePhysics`, the calculations are simplified (if we compare them to real world physics in which more factors are considered) and, as per the [second system requirement](../../../2_requirement_specification/requirement_specification.md#32-system-requirements) exclusively depend on:
+In the case of the current implementation of `RacePhysics`, which was included in the diagram above to give more clarity, the calculations are simplified (if we compare them to real world physics in which more factors are considered) and, as per the [second system requirement](../../../2_requirement_specification/requirement_specification.md#32-system-requirements) exclusively depend on: